poucz/periodic-rsync/README.md

 # Environment

-This container takes 3 environment variables.
+This container takes the following environment variables.

 ## SCHEDULE